 On April 17, 2014, BEOC informed SOCAR that TPR2, as required under the ERDPSA, was achieved on March 31, 2014.
 TPR2 refers to Target Production Rate 2 whereby BEOC must maintain a daily production rate for 30 consecutive days equal to 2 times the average 2008 production rate, that target rate being 9,258 boe/d.
-With that obligation met, SOA, with a 20% interest in the Bahar project, is obligated to begin paying its share of costs going forward in the next calendar quarter.
-The repayment of Bahar Energy for the carry of SOA's share of expenditures since the effective date of the project will begin at the same time from SOA's share of petroleum revenues attributable to cost recovery.
+With that obligation met, SOA, with a 20% interest in the Bahar project, was obligated to begin paying its share of project costs April 1, 2014.
+The repayment of Bahar Energy for the carry ("Carry 1") of SOA's share of expenditures since the effective date through March 31, 2014 began at the same time with amounts due currently being recouped from SOA's share of petroleum revenues attributable to operating and capital cost recovery.
+SOA, however, has failed to meet its obligation to fund the 20% share of Bahar project expenditures from the April 1, 2014 effective date.